 I rarely buy new technology for myself.
 That’s partly because I work for a website that sends me technology to review, and partly because I don’t like spending money too often.
 But I ended up purchasing the Pixel 4 XL on launch day because (among other reasons) I was genuinely excited for Motion Sense.

 Motion Sense is the Pixel 4’s gimmick.
 Try to explain your way out of it, but it’ll always be a gimmick.
 It uses some advanced radar sensors that let you do various things with your phone that you can’t do on other phones.
 None of these things are totally necessary to the smartphone experience.
 In fact, leaving Motion Sense turned on actually has a negative effect on the Pixel 4’s already bad battery, so one could argue Motion Sense is more of a detriment to the phone than a help.

 But I’m here to say I like Motion Sense and I hope it sticks around through the Pixel 5.

 Motion Sense is best when you don’t have to think about it

-Why, Jimmy, are you revisiting Motion Sense now, three months into the Pixel 4’s life cycle?
-Three months is enough time for the honeymoon phase to wear completely off of the phone, so I’m no longer using certain things just for the sake of using them.
+Why, Jimmy, are you revisiting Motion Sense now, five months into the Pixel 4’s life cycle?
+Five months is enough time for the honeymoon phase to wear completely off of the phone, so I’m no longer using certain things just for the sake of using them.
 However, I’ve had Motion Sense turned on since day one and I still use it.

 Out of the five or six things Motion Sense enables on the Pixel 4, I only use a handful of them; but darn it, do I use them frequently.
 My favorites are the things that don’t really require me to do anything.
 When I reach over to my phone in the morning to turn off my alarm, Motion Sense enables the Pixel 4 to dim the volume so it’s not blaring and waking my wife up.
 It also shows the always-on display when I’m near my phone and hides it when I’m away, allowing it to save a bit of battery life.
 It’s the little things.